Gwain Noot Sexton: Early life

-Career
+Career and late life

 Her husband Fred Sexton was a witness in the 1949 incest trial of his friend Dr. George Hill Hodel, who was charged by LAPD with multiple counts of sexual abuse with his minor daughter, Tamar.
 Sexton later admitted his own involvement in the Hodel abuse case, and he took a plea agreement in exchange for his testimony against Dr. Hodel.

 Sexton published her first children's book, Maxmilian the Unmerry; There Once Was a King (1959, Charles Scribner's Sons), which she both wrote and illustrated.
 The story is written in rhyme and is about a unpredictable king named Maxmilian, a wishing stone, and a mouse.
 Her book was reviewed by The New York Times, the Publishers Weekly, and other newspapers.

 Her husband Fred started an importing business of folk art in Mexico in the early 1960s.
 She joined him in Mexico in 1963, and together they collaborated with local designer Tachi Castillo (1918–1999) on designing Bohemian-style folk dresses, which were imported to the United States.
 Fred divorced her sometimes in the mid-1960s, and remarried Italian-born artist Gemma Taccogna.
 Sexton continued her apparel business under the name Gwain Sexton after their divorce, and into the 1970s; and she highlighted the apparel label with Castillo's designs featuring Mexican lace and ruffles.
 She died on February 5, 2007, in Redondo Beach, California.